FabricMC/fabric-docs/develop/items/first-item.md

 You're going to create a simple `item/generated` model, which takes in an input texture and nothing else.

 Create the model JSON in the `assets/<mod id here>/models/item` folder, with the same name as the item; `suspicious_substance.json`

+Note: Ensure you put your mod-id in place of "fabric-docs-reference"

 @[code](@/reference/latest/src/main/resources/assets/fabric-docs-reference/models/item/suspicious_substance.json)